 What is a customer story?
-A customer story is a way of telling a client success story in an engaging fashion by demonstrating the results of a campaign or collaboration in a visual, narrative format — versus a more bland and predictable “problem/solution” model that sends people for the exits.
+Writing customer stories is a way of telling a client success story in an engaging fashion by demonstrating the results of a campaign or collaboration in a visual, narrative format — versus a more bland and predictable “problem/solution” model that sends people for the exits.

 The days of using testimonial quotes exclusively enjoyed a nice run.
-Times have changed and with it, the nuances with how client success stories get told.
-The best are called customer stories: a place where context can be given; where storytelling has a place; where attention can be rewarded with colorful language.
-It’s a format where characters can shed light on their quirks, elaborate on customer quandaries, even share quips.
+Times have changed, and with it, the nuances of how client success stories get told.
+The best are called customer stories: a place where context can be given, where storytelling has a place, where attention can be rewarded with colorful language.
+It’s a format where characters can shed light on their quirks, elaborate on customer quandaries, and even share quips.

 How that customer story looks is up to you.
-Newfangled formats range from more traditional articles/blog post layouts to more innovative takes a la ClearVoice’s “Aspire.
-Act.
-Achieve.” format — which reimagines the old, stale and passionless “challenges, solutions, results” model marketers have used for decades.
+Newfangled formats range from more traditional articles/blog post layouts to more innovative takes.

 Whichever format you choose, there are some basic tenets to all customer stories you should be acutely aware of — the “do’s,” if you will — that will keep your stories telling and your clients kvelling.